 How to plant the banana suckers

-Once the suckers have been chosen and are ready for planting, holes are dug in open ground to prepare for planting.
+Once the suckers have been chosen and are ready for planting, holes are dug in open ground to prepare.

-For short banana varieties, the distance from one sucker to the next should be 3m.
-And from one row to the other row to row should be 3M.
+The distance from one sucker to the next for short banana varieties should be 3m.
+And from one row to the other, row to row should be 3M.
 It is advisable to plant at least 1000 bananas per acre.

-For the extended variety of bananas, the distance from one sucker to the next should be 3m.
-And from one row to the other row to row should be m.
+The distance from one sucker to the next for the wide variety of bananas should be 3m.
+And from one row to the other, row to row should be m.
 Here at least, you can plant 480 bananas on an acre.

-The best time to plant banana suckers is during the start of long rains.
+The best time to plant banana suckers is during long rains.
 You can also do intercropping during the early stages of banana planting.

-Weeding should occur after 4-6 weeks from the day of the planting to remove unwanted sprouts.
+Weeding should occur after 4-6 weeks from the planting day to remove unwanted sprouts.
 The spouts should not exceed four per banana tree.

-In this case, only the banana tree and three small, medium-sized sprouts should be allowed to grow.
+In this case, only the banana tree and three tiny, medium-sized sprouts should be allowed to grow.

 Too many banana trees in a given spot can cause the production of small banana fruits.
 Unwanted shoots should be cut down and destroyed in the growing part.